Zoolander: Accusations of plagiarism

-Glamorama, a 1998 satirical novel by Bret Easton Ellis, tells the story of a vacuous male model who becomes involved in a plot concocted by international terrorists who recruit from within the fashion industry.
+Glamorama, a 1998 satirical novel by Bret Easton Ellis, tells the story of a vacuous male model who becomes involved in a plot concocted by international terrorists recruiting operatives from within the fashion industry.
 In 2005, Ellis stated that he was aware of the similarities between Zoolander and Glamorama and said that he attempted to take legal action.
 Ellis was later asked about the similarities in a 2009 BBC interview but said that he is unable to discuss the topic due to an out-of-court settlement.

 Reception

 Box office

 Zoolander earned $15.5 million during its opening weekend, ranking in second place behind Don't Say a Word.
 It grossed $45.2 million in the U.S. and Canada and $15.6 million in other territories, for a worldwide total of $60.8 million against a budget of $28 million.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 64% based on 135 reviews, with an average rating of 5.9/10.
 The site's critical consensus reads, "A wacky satire on the fashion industry, Zoolander is one of those deliberately dumb comedies that can deliver genuine laughs."
 On Metacritic, the film has a weighted average score of 61 out of 100 based on reviews from 31 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Reviews appreciated Zoolander as an escapist, upbeat satire on New York fashion.
 BBC film critic Nev Pierce labeled it "sharply observed", specifically with its parody magazine covers and dialogue.

 Kirk Honeycutt of The Hollywood Reporter felt the film mostly achieved the difficult goal of being "silly and smart" at the same time.
 Its humor, however, was generally considered hit-and-miss.
 Honeycutt wrote it had both predictable "low-grade gags" and "weirdly hip and even witty ones".
 Pierce thought "the frenetic buffoonery does score several big laughs" but could take time for some viewers to adapt to, such as in the first hour, "where several jokes fail to click and Ferrell's camp villainy simply grates".

 Some reviews criticized the incorporation of child labor law themes; Roger Ebert criticized the portrayal as insensitive.
 McCarthy, while finding the assassin subplot clever, also found it too serious for the comical vibe.